vagonbar/gr-gwn3/libgwn/docs/FSM.md

 The GWN Finite State Machine implementation is an extension of [Noah Spurrier's FSM 20020822](http://www.noah.org/python/FSM/).

-Please see the code documentation, in the FSM module.
+Please see the code documentation, in the FSM module, for a more detailed description.
 - [Code documentation](https://htmlpreview.github.io/?https://github.com/vagonbar/gr-gwn3/blob/master/libgwn/html/index.html)